mystafe/imageTools/README.md

 The app lets you:

 - Upload one or more images from your computer
+- HEIC images are automatically converted for preview
 - Choose a resolution for the output
 - Download the current image as PNG, JPG, SVG or ICO
 - Generate and copy the SVG code to the clipboard